-16.1.2 Pit Design Phases
+16.1.2 Pit Phase Design

-The Kitsault ultimate pit was divided into six phases, shown in Figure 16-1, based on nested LG shell guidance, molybdenum grade, the Patsy Creek diversion requirement, strip ratio, access considerations, and operational constraints.
+The Kitsault ultimate pit was divided into four phases which are shown in Figure 16-3.
+They are based on nested LG shell guidance, molybdenum grade, the Patsy Creek diversion requirement, strip ratio, access considerations, and operational constraints.

-Ramps in final walls have a design width of 33 m and a maximum gradient of 10%.
+Ramps in the final walls have a design width of 35 m and a maximum gradient of 10%.
 The minimum mining width is 60 m.
-The crest elevation of the phases is 800 masl and the pit bottom elevation is 220 masl.
+The crest elevation of the pit is 800 masl and the pit bottom elevation is 220 masl

-The ultimate pit design includes 24.8 Mt of Inferred Mineral Resources at a grade of 0.043% Mo; this material is treated as waste in the mine plan.
-This material could potentially be processed if additional drilling supports upgrading to higher-confidence Mineral Resources.
+The ultimate pit design includes 17.1 Mt of Inferred Mineral Resources at a grade of 0.047% Mo; this material is treated as waste in the mine plan.
+This material could potentially be mined if additional drilling supports upgrading to higher-confidence Mineral Resources and eventually to Mineral Reserves.